oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 If this method didn't succeed then Leon_ will flush the OAR database for the job and nodes will be "Suspected" by NodeChangeState_.

+If your job is check pointed and is of the type *idempotent* (oarsub_ "-t" option) and its exit code is equal to 0 then another job is automatically created and scheduled with same behaviours.

 Checkpoint
 ----------